Contact Us for a Free Consultation 212-240-9465

 Negligent drivers in New York City can and should be held responsible for their actions.

-Do You Need a Lawyer after a Motorcycle Accident?
+Do You Need a Lawyer After a Motorcycle Accident?

 Motorcycle accidents can cause serious injuries, including fractures, brain injury, and spinal cord injuries.
 If you have been hurt in a motorcycle crash that was someone else's fault, it is important to have an experienced attorney on your side to protect your rights and aggressively pursue the compensation you are entitled to receive.